Holly Mai-kin Kaplan

 李美娟

 Holly M. Kaplan is a second-generation Chinese-American filmmaker born and raised in New York City.
-Inspired by ties to her mixed Cantonese heritage, Holly is invested in bringing narratives about diversity and the Asian diaspora to the forefront with a focus on femme perspectives.
+Driven by ties to her mixed Cantonese heritage, her work explores narratives focused on diversity, the Asian diaspora, and femme perspectives.

 PRESS